larseggert/ietf-and-trust/draft-eggert-ietf-and-trust.md

 ## Transparency of Operation

-The IETF community expects the Trust to operate in a transparent manner whenever possible, matching the level of transparency demonstrated by other parts of the IETF.
+The IETF community expects the Trust to operate transparently whenever possible, matching the level of transparency demonstrated by other parts of the IETF.

 ### Assets {#assets}